 - Our office line is 734-513-0300.
 It is actively monitored during business hours (Monday through Friday, 8:30 am - 4:30 pm).

-- To reach us after hours in case of emergency, please call the business line and follow the prompts: press 1, then press 9 to leave a message and your phone number.
+- To reach us after hours in case of emergency, please call the business line and follow the prompts.
 A team member will call you back as soon as possible.

-- MMRMA has canceled, postponed, or virtually conducted several meetings and training sessions in recent weeks.
-We will continue to notify affected parties about potential future adjustments to our scheduled events and activities.
+- MMRMA continues to conduct many meetings and trainings in a virtual environment and will notify affected parties about potential future adjustments to our scheduled events and activities.